-Use both of these to write your Purpose Statement, also known as your Mission Statement.
+Use both your why and your solutions to write your Purpose Statement, also known as your Mission Statement.
 Your Purpose Statement is important to remember because it is going to direct every decision you make with your business from this point forward.

 1. What will you sell?

-2. In what form will you sell it?
+2. In what form will you sell your products?

 3. How is your product different from others in your industry?

 This is where you start to consider what makes you and your brand unique.
-Do you only take photographs of exotic birds?
-Do your homemade beauty products contain only organic ingredients?
+Consider these questions:

 1. Who will you need help from to produce and sell your products?